Introduction and contents

 14. Admin panel view - Viewing the transaction as admin

 This view is not accessible to either Alice or Bob unless they are admins.
-As the marketplace administrator, you can follow the details of the transaction process from your admin panel, from the section Listings -> Manage listings, as the transaction moves forward.
+As the marketplace administrator, you can follow the details of the transaction process from your Admin panel, from the section Listings -> Manage listings, as the transaction moves forward.

 Congratulations!
 You have reached the end of the transaction flow guide.
 Note that this guide covered the purchase process when using Stripe – with PayPal, the process is a little bit different.
 If you’re interested, please check out our article on how the PayPal transaction process works.

-Hopefully this gives you a good overview of how the transaction process works.
-If you have any questions, feel free to get in touch with us at email@example.com , or with the chat widget in your marketplace admin panel!
+Hopefully, this gives you a good overview of how the transaction process works.
+If you have any questions, feel free to get in touch with us at firstname.lastname@example.org or with the chat widget in your marketplace Admin panel!
 Our team will be happy to help.